ruialgomes/ConCreT/README.md

 or
 _python3 -m venv ’environment_name’_	for Unix/Mac.

 Where you will change  “environment_name” to a name of your preference, like “concret_venv”.
-Then you need activate the environment using:
+Then you need to activate the environment using:

 _’environment_name’/Scripts/activate_	for Windows
 or